The Best Sushi For Beginners To Try

 Try cooked items first.

 Until you are comfortable with raw seafood, you may want to try the cooked items available before the raw ones.
 Not all sushi is raw, which may come as a surprise to some, and you can make an entire meal from cooked food.
 Eel (unagi and anago) is always served cooked, and usually with a sweet and savory sauce.
-California rolls also have avocado, cucumber and cooked imitation crab meat called kanikama, or just “kani” (a product similar to kamaboko both made from surimi).
+California rolls also have avocado, cucumber and cooked imitation crab meat called kanikama (or sometimes simply “surimi”), or abbreviated as “kani” (a product similar to kamaboko which are both made from surimi, a fish paste which is the basis for the finished products).
 You can get grilled squid (ika) or octopus (tako).

 Shrimp (ebi) is a good place to begin as unless you are ordering ‘sweet shrimp’ (ama ebi) it is always cooked, and the shrimp tempura roll is a classic at most restaurants.
 Clam is often cooked as well.
 Sushi restaurants also often make rolls out of items that are cooked tempura style (battered and fried).
 Some of these rolls (maki) are actually quite good.